Dynamics of memory B cells and plasmablasts in healthy individuals: Discussion

-Our approach applied to memory-derived plasmablasts infers a rate of differentiation of memory cells into plasmablasts of $1\%$ per year.
+Our approach applied to memory-derived plasmablasts infers that, over the course of a year, $1\%$ of memory cells differentiate into plasmablasts.
 This relatively high rate suggests a scenario in which differentiation is not just the result of isolated events triggered by antigen restimulation but is instead continual and widespread \cite{bernasconi2002maintenance, horns2020memory, phad2022clonal}.
 However, the process is clone- and thus probably antigen-dependent, as evidenced by the large fluctuations that we inferred (small $\theta_p$).
-The model, however, ignores possible variability and heterogeneity in the differentiation rate across clones and time.
-Characterizing that heterogeneity, which is currently folded into the noise parameter $\theta_p$, could be an interesting topic of future investigations.
+The model, however, ignores possible variability and heterogeneity in the differentiation rate across clones and time, as well as heterogeneity in clone degradation of both memory cells and plasmablasts, and folds these variations into the parameters $\theta_m$ and $\theta_p$.
+More realistically, the fate of clones and their ability to proliferate and differentiate into plasmablasts depends on their initial affinity to the antigen, as well as the full history of their affinity maturation.
+Large, long-lived clones may be driven by a variety of slightly different antigens, e.g. variants of the same pathogen that evolve over years or even decades, like respiratory diseases such as influenza or SARS-CoV-2.
+More refined, antigen-aware analyses would require reliable labeling of antibody lineages by antigen specificity, which is currently impractical, both experimentally and computationally.
+The model does not account for the possible coupling between the rates of proliferation and differentiation that one could expect from antigen-dependent stimulation.
+However, such an effect would likely be obscured by correlations between proliferation and differentiation that are already implied by our model over long timescales: clones that have proliferated a lot tend to be bigger and to have produced more plasmablasts, even at a constant differentiation rate.
+Additional coupling between proliferation and differentiation arguably occurs at smaller timescales.
+Future models could include and infer such effects using data with shorter sampling intervals.